msfjarvis/msfjarvis.dev/content/posts/teachingkotlin-part-1-classes-and-objects-and-everything-in-between.md

 Lots of new things here!
 Let's break them down.

-Kotlin has a feature called 'default parameters`, that allows you to specify default values for parameters, thus making them optional when creating an instance of the class.
+Kotlin has a feature called 'default parameters', that allows you to specify default values for parameters, thus making them optional when creating an instance of the class.

 Let's take these for a spin on [repl.it](https://repl.it)!